mf-luder/flactrack/README.md

 Options must be declared seperately.
 Strings of short options are not supported.

 ##### File Removal
 Flactrack does not have an option to remove the original file after splitting it into tracks.
-This behavior is very easy to produce using '&& rm':
+This behavior is very easy to produce using `&& rm`:

     flactrack <file.cue> && rm <file.flac>
 Because the script only exits with status 0 if all of the tracks are created successfully, this will remove \<file.flac\> only under that condition.